My Big Fat 2018 Review (& My Word for 2019)

 My main successes were all bundled up into:

 Getting really serious about my side-hustle - In December 2017 I had a home decor business, which seems absolutely mad now.
 I had an epiphany on new year’s eve and decided to pivot my business to focus on what I’m really passionate about - planning and productivity.
 So this whole year has been dedicated to nurturing my new business and creating content that helps side-hustlers create more time to do the work they really love by helping them with planning and productivity.

 As a result of pivoting my business, everything has slotted into place this year.
 I’m doing something that really fits with my special sauce, my zone of genius.
 Helping side-hustlers is something i’m SUPER passionate about and so the work itself comes so easily and freely.
 I’m really loving all of the time I spend working on my business and that’s pretty important.

 But what it took was really getting serious about what I wanted and making it happen, I got support from a coach to help me through the transition period and created loads of actionable content that would help side-hustlers with their productivity and planning.
 I reduced my hours to part time at work and towards the end of 2018 launched my productivity course for side-hustlers Make a Plan > Make it Happen as well as my 1:1 mentoring package.

-As I said earlier it really has been a beautiful mess but this year of growing and nurturing my new business is already starting to pay off and I’m really proud of the content I’ve created and my Side-Hustle mail that goes out once a month.
+As I said earlier it really has been a beautiful mess but this year of growing and nurturing my new business is already starting to pay off and I’m really proud of the content I’ve created and my side-hustle letters that goes out once a fortnight.